ViewComponent/view_component/README.md

 Rails views are typically tested with slow integration tests that also exercise the routing and controller layers in addition to the view.
 This cost often discourages thorough test coverage.

-Because they can’t be tested directly, partials must be tested in the context of each route they are used, diminishing the value of the abstraction.

-With ViewComponent, integration tests can be reserved for integration checks, with permutations and corner cases covered at the unit level.
+With ViewComponent, integration tests can be reserved for end-to-end assertions, with permutations and corner cases covered at the unit level.

 #### Data Flow

-Traditional Rails views have an implicit interface, making it hard to reason about what information they need to render, leading to subtle bugs when rendering the same view in different contexts.
+Traditional Rails views have an implicit interface, making it hard to reason about what information is needed to render, leading to subtle bugs when rendering the same view in different contexts.

-ViewComponents use a standard Ruby initializer that clearly defines what they need to render, making them easier (and safer) to reuse than partials.
+ViewComponents use a standard Ruby initializer that clearly defines what is needed to render, making them easier (and safer) to reuse than partials.

 #### Standards